Even if we offer a clean and quiet environment, we all have to deal with the eventuality of a death in our pets.

 Here are some quick corrective actions you can take.

-Check the Water Parameters
+Check the Water Quality in the Fish Tank

 The first thing you should do whenever a problem arises is to check the water quality.